 Casein can be used effectively in collage and mixed media applications.
 It is also widely used for painting scenic and scale models.
 Casein's soft, natural finish gives miniatures a life-like appearance.
 Acrylic matte medium over the dry miniatures provides a final protective coating.

 Varnish is a matter of preference.
-Shiva Casein Varnish or a gloss varnish will intensify the color.
-Using a matte acrylic varnish will preserve that "authentic Casein' look.
+A gloss varnish will intensify the color.
+Using a matte acrylic varnish will preserve that 'authentic Casein' look.

 If you brush varnish over a painting with delicate glazes, some lifting may occur, especially if your brush is too course.
 If you've painted relatively thick, brushing on varnish will work if you're careful.
-However, the easiest way is to use spray varnish or Shiva Casein Varnish in a spray gun or an aerosol can.
+However, the easiest way is to use spray varnish.
 Start the spraying process before the nozzle is over the area to be varnished and apply it in a diagonal direction over the painting, spraying in light, quick trails.
 Let it dry and repeat the process until you have the effect you want.
 When spraying varnish, open a window and always wear a HEPA rated double filter air mask.
 When you're finished, leave your studio until the fumes have cleared out.

 Casein Emulsion does have an effect on Casein paints as it increases adhesion and slows down the drying time.